Home - HomeschoolMath.net

 a.
 1.3

-c.
+b.
+0.8 c.
 2.7

-2. Make a number line from
+3. Make a number line...

-a) From 3.4 till 5.6, tick marks at every tenth.
+a. from 3.4 till 5.4, with tick marks at every tenth.

-b) From 0.38 till 0.54, with tick marks at every hundredth.
+b. from 0.38 till 0.54, with tick marks at every hundredth.

 7.76